 The Drama Department also runs trips abroad.
 In 2018, we travelled to Broadway in New York and in 2019 we toured multiple film studios, such as Universal and Paramount in Los Angeles.

-The department is committed to enabling boys to cultivate a deep understanding of the subject and an appreciation of how it interacts with other related disciplines and wider social issues.
+Economics and Business are both available for the boys to choose as one of their A Level’s when they start Sixth Form.
+The department is committed to enabling boys to cultivate a deep understanding of the subjects and an appreciation of how they interact with other related disciplines and wider social issues.
 Through our teaching we aim to foster a passion in the boys for their subject and help them develop into mature, independent learners who engage with their subject at the deepest level.

 Economics and Business use the Eduqas specification at A Level.
-(These subjects are only offered at A Level).
 Both subjects are assessed by three exams at the end of their two years of study.

 In Economics the boys cover the fundamentals of Micro and Macroeconomics and in the second year of the A Level course also investigate global economic issues such as trade, the EU and development economics.